TU (time unit)

-A time unit (TU) is a unit of time equal to 1024 microseconds.
-It was originally introduced in IEEE 802.11-1999 standard and continues to be used in newer issues of the IEEE 802.11 standard.
+In some data communication standards, a time unit (TU) is equal to 1024 microseconds.
+This unit of time was originally introduced in IEEE 802.11-1999 standard and continues to be used in newer issues of the IEEE 802.11 standard.

-A whole number of such units are used to describe several intervals in that standard.
-The use of the term is to avoid using the term "millisecond", which is about 2.4% shorter.
+In the 802.11 standards, periods of time are generally described as integral numbers of time units.
 The unit allows for maintaining intervals that are easy to implement in hardware that has a 1 MHz clock (by dividing the clock signal in half ten times, rather than operating a phase-locked loop or digital divider to divide such a clock signal by 1000).

 One time unit is equal to one millionth of a kibisecond (1 TU = 10−6 Kis).